erichgess/wordladder/notes.md

 After: 16.prof 1.85 (fourth run)

 I ran the changed code 4 times and it was always slower.
 Reverted teh code changes.

+3. A lot of time is spent on `stringtoslicebyte`.
+Can I reduce this or get rid of it?
+In the code, a lot of time is spent doing string manipulation and then converting strings to slices.
+What if, I skip the strings, just read the dictionary as a set of byte arrays, and just maniuplate the byte arrays?
+Then, there will be no conversion needed when using the murmur3 hash.